hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGWorldMenuMorphType.class/README.md

-Morphs that appear in the world menu 'open' menu.The typeObject for this algertype should be in the same format as that in TheWorldMenu registry.
+An ALGWorldMenuMorphType represents a Morph that appears in the world menu 'open' menu.
+The typeObject for this ALGType should be in the same format as that in TheWorldMenu registry.